 Now we are at a point where it is necessary to check ourselves before proceeding too far.
 We need to shift from dominating nature to living in harmony with it; from being its master, to being its caretaker.
 Acknowledging that perhaps the masculine energies of domination and predation did serve their purpose for a while, we must as a society now give way to more feminine energies of gentleness and receptivity to heal the earth and our relationship with it.

 We must awaken out of the fear-based trance that we’ve been in and start treating ourselves, the earth, and wildlife with appreciation and respect.

-To stop sleepwalking towards catastrophe, we need to shift from the self-involved anthropocentric trance we’ve been in and embrace a biocentric perspective.
+To stop sleepwalking towards catastrophe, we need to shift away from the self-involved anthropocentric view we’ve taken of the earth and embrace a biocentric perspective.